-Our research group is supported by the Emmy Noether Programme of the German Research Foundation (DFG) and the Alexander v.
-Humboldt Foundation.
+Our research group has been supported by the Emmy Noether Programme of the German Research Foundation (DFG) from 2016 to 2021.